The Walling Cabin

 In July 1982, the cabin was declared a National Historic Structure and was placed on the National Register.
 The following month, TUGCO gave the cabin to the Rusk County Historical Commission (Chair Virginia Knapp).
 The cabin was dismantled log by log, with each numbered so the cabin could be reconstructed on the grounds of the Depot Museum.

 Inside the cabin are items typically found in a period home.
 Standard kitchen items include cooking pots at the fireplace, a stick broom, a corn shuck mop, toys, and a candle mold.
 The bed, chamber pot, crib, and other furniture are placed as they may have been when it was used.
 A spinning wheel and large loom are also on display.
-The furnishings are antique and match a list of items in the home in 1858.
+The furnishings inside were selected to match the period by using an 1863 probate inventory.